Ghyasuddin Ahmed: Death

 Accused of helping in the Bangladesh Liberation War, he was taken to Dhaka Cantonment in 1971 for questioning.
 He was released after a few days.
 Then again on 14 December 1971, he was picked up from Mohsin Hall by the Pakistani paramilitary Al Badar forces.
-On 4 January 1972 his clothes and mutilated body were identified in Mirpur area.
+On 4 January 1972, his clothes and mutilated body were identified in the Mirpur area.

-On 3 November 2013, Chowdhury Mueen-Uddin, a Muslim leader based in London, and Ashrafuz Zaman Khan, based in the US, were sentenced in absentia after the court found that they were involved in the abduction and murders of 18 people - nine Dhaka University teachers including Ahmed, six journalists and three physicians – in December 1971.
+On 3 November 2013, Chowdhury Mueen-Uddin, a Muslim leader based in London, and Ashrafuz Zaman Khan, based in the US, were sentenced in absentia after the court found that they were involved in the abduction and murders of 18 people - nine Dhaka University teachers, including Ahmed; six journalists; and three physicians – in December 1971.